FAQ: What audio outputs or devices are supported by Roon?

 - The Airplay protocol can only play at 44.1khz/16bit (Roon will downsample higher-resolution content when played to Airplay zones)

 Roon should work with all Sonos hardware.
-As new devices reach the market, small adjustments may be needed.
 To learn more about using Sonos in Roon, visit our Sonos documentation.

 Squeezebox endpoints are supported.